 How many reviews do you need?

-Looking at your competitors’ listings is a good place to start to determine how many reviews you should aim for, but there really isn’t a set number.
+Looking at your competitors’ listings is a good way to determine how many reviews you should aim for, but there really isn’t a set number.
 The most important thing is to bring in a steady stream of reviews.
 Start by trying to get at least one or two a month, and then maybe one or two a week if you have a lot of customers coming and going each day.

-Do your research, find out which platforms are relevant to your business, and even if you’re already there, follow the above tips to keep a steady stream of reviews coming in so they are always fresh for potential customers.
+Do your research, find out which platforms are relevant to your business, and even if you’re already there, follow the above tips to keep a steady stream of reviews coming in, so they are always fresh for potential customers.

 Kaili Killpack contributed to the writing and research in this article.